conornewton/dotfiles/README.md

-Github repository to keep track of all my dot files and such
+#Dotfiles

-dotfiles are symbolic links to files in this directory
+Github repository to keep track of all my dot files and sync them across different machines